-10 Types of Loyalty Programs to Boost Customer Retention
+10 Loyalty Program Types to Increase Customer Retention

 Intensifying competition and rising costs of acquisition have shifted the industry's focus away from marketing and towards retention.
 Retention is now widely considered the ultimate goal for any business operating in e-commerce, as a result businesses are rushing to implement loyalty programs as a central part of their marketing strategy.